Qiskit/qiskit-metapackage/docs/install.rst

 .. note::

-  When upgrading from qiskit < 0.6 to the latest version you first must uninstall the old version of qiskit with ``pip uninstall qiskit`` before you can install the latest version.
+  When upgrading from Qiskit < 0.6 to the latest version, uninstall the old version of Qiskit with ``pip uninstall qiskit`` and then install the latest version.

 There are optional dependencies that are required to use all the visualization functions available in Qiskit.
 You can install these optional